 1031 exchanges can be tricky when it comes to investing in real estate.
 It is important that you find the right qualified intermediary, be diligent in sticking to deadlines, and make sure that all your legal documents are correctly reported to the IRS.

-If you are interested in learning more about how to do a 1031 exchange, join the crowd at 1031 Crowdfunding today.
+If you are interested in learning more about how to do a 1031 exchange, Register to View All Properties at 1031 Crowdfunding today.